ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 6.1 Accuracy

 Table \ref{tbl:accuracy} summarises distance‐error statistics for all 43 grants with verified ground truth.
-The best single-call model, M-2 (o3-2025-04-16), attains a mean error of 23 km—a 67% improvement over the professional GIS workflow (H-1, 71 km) and 70% better than the Stanford NER geoparser (H-2, 79 km).
+The best single-call model, M-2 (o3-2025-04-16), attains a mean error of 23 km—a 67% improvement over the GIS analyst baseline (H-1, 71 km) and 70% better than the Stanford NER geoparser (H-2, 79 km).
 Clustering five stochastic calls from the same model (E-1) tightens accuracy to 19 km, pushing nearly 40% of predictions inside a 10 km radius.
 At the other end of the spectrum, the heuristic Mordecai-3 pipeline (H-3) and the county/state-centroid fallback (H-4) return mean errors of 94 km and 80 km, respectively, underscoring how much information the language models extract beyond the coarsest gazetteer cues.

 | ID | Underlying model | Mean ± 95% CI (km) | Median (km) | ≤10 km (%) |
 |---|--------|---|---|---|